tdex-network/dev-portal/docs/provider/daemon/market/manage_account.md

 ## Open the market

-TìYour market is ready to be opened by running:
+Your market is ready to be opened by running:

 ```bash
 $ tdex market open